mikeitnow/pemacs/README.md

 ### Caveats & Tips ⚠️
 - Linux TTY focused; other environments may vary.
 If the screen stays in alt buffer after a crash, run `reset`.
-- Single buffer shared across splits (no multiple files at once yet).
+- Independent buffers per split: open different files in each pane.
 - Minimal undo (snapshot-based) and no redo.
 - This is a toy editor — expect rough edges.
 PRs welcome! 🙌